16th May, 2023

 For example, the COSHH regulations apply to hazardous substances.
-They require employees to 'make full and proper use of any control measure'.
-Very similar to the requirement to cooperate with employers under the HSW Act.
-Even more, like the requirement under the MHSWR to use equipment in accordance with instruction and training.
+If you use hazardous substances, you will need to comply with COSHH.
+COSHH requires employees to 'make full and proper use of any control measure'.
+It's very similar to the requirement to cooperate with employers under the HSW Act, and even more, like the requirement under the MHSWR to use equipment by following the instruction and training provided.

 Depending on the type of work you do, you will often be required to follow other regulations.
-This should be covered in the instruction and training provided by your employer.
+The rules and regulations that apply to your work should be covered in the instruction and training provided by your employer.

 The more training and instruction employees have, the more competent they should become.
 Therefore it is reasonably expected that the more employees learn, the more they can contribute to a safe workplace.
 Keep refreshed with regular safety toolbox talks for you and your team.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 We are here to help you and your business put safety in everything.Learn More

 Accidents are preventable.
 But they do say hindsight is a wonderful thing.
 It's easier to look back and see that there was a better way, once you have learned from your mistakes.
 Accident and near-miss reporting can be a proactive safety measure, preventing future accidents.Read Post